wilsonmar/wilsonmar.github.io/_posts/2016-07-11-python-coding.md

    * Stryker?

-## Retry
+## Retry backoff with jitter

 When a program is not successful at reaching a remote service, the program should use this standard error-handling strategy for network applications defined at
    * https://cloud.google.com/iam/docs/retry-strategy

-When communication lines are temporarily busy (and not refused, as in return code 50x):
+When communication lines are temporarily busy (and not refused, as in "not found" return code 404):

 <strong>Retry until quota is reached, using truncated exponential backoff with introduced jitter.</strong>